Dyslexia, Dyspraxia, Dysgraphia, Dyscalculia

 Make sure you apply for funded support from the Disabled Student Allowance (DSA).
 Your report can be used as evidence for your application.

 As well as reasonable adjustments, you might also be eligible for support through the Disabled Students' Allowance (DSA).
-DSA may fund additional support students benefit from; which could include, specialist software/equipment and a specialist study skills tutor.

 Our experience shows students really benefit from DSA support.
 It can take up to three months to get your DSA, so apply for it as soon as you have applied for a course.

-Learn more about DSA and start your application.
+Learn more about DSA and start your application

 A student's perspective